Yuma248/SNPcallingPipe/README.md

                 trim: <It will use AdapterRemoval to trim and filter reads>

-                aligment: <It will use bowtie2 or bwq to align reads to a referecne genome>
+                aligment: <It will use bowtie2, bwa or snap to align reads to a referecne genome>

                 dedup: <This step will sort sam files, cnvert to bam and mask duplicates>